Minnesota Asian Pacific American Bar Association

 Honoring the Past, Shaping the Future: Regional Conference for Asian Pacific American Lawyers

-Wed, September 16, 2015 11:07 PM | Benjamin Kwan
+Wed, September 16, 2015 11:07 PM | Anonymous

 On September 18-20, the Minnesota Asian Pacific American Bar Association (MNAPABA) is hosting the National Asian Pacific American Bar Association’s Central Regional Conference, which includes attorneys from eight states (Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, and Wisconsin).
 MNAPABA has partnered with many in the legal and general communities to ensure a successful conference, including 28 sponsors and 40 panelists and speakers at this threeday conference.